igrishaev/pg2/README.md

 ## JSON support

 Postgres is amazing when dealing with JSON.
-Here hardly can be a database that serves it better.
-Unfortunately, Postgres clients never respect that feature, which is horrible.
-Take JDBC, for example: when querying a JSON(b) value, you'll get a dull `PGObject` which might be decoded manually.
-The same applies to
-insertion: one cannot just pass a Clojure map or a vector.
+There hardly can be a database that serves it better.
+Unfortunately, Postgres clients never respect the JSON feature, which is horrible.
+Take JDBC, for example: when querying a JSON(b) value, you'll get a dull `PGObject` which should be decoded manually.
+The same applies to insertion: one cannot just pass a Clojure map or a vector.
 It should be packed into the `PGObject` as well.

-Of course, this can be automated with extending certain protocols.
-But it's still slow as it's done on Clojure level (not Java), and it forces you to copy the same code from project to project.
+Of course, this can be automated by extending certain protocols.
+But it's still slow as it's done on Clojure level (not Java), and it forces you to copy the same code across projects.

 Fortunately, PG2 supports JSON out from the box.
 If you query a JSON value, you'll get its Clojure counter-part: a map, a vector, etc. To insert a JSON